sr320/talk-Chicago-eed-2016/README.md

-Talk given at University of Chicago, Ecology and Evolution Departmental Seminar:
+Talk given at University of Chicago, Ecology and Evolution Departmental Seminar Series:
-Environmental influences on DNA methylation patterns in oysters and the relationship with phenotypic variation
+###Environmental influences on DNA methylation patterns in oysters and the relationship with phenotypic variation

----

-Epigenetics for Mollusk Workshop
-###Does DNA Methylation Facilitate Phenotypic Plasticity?

 ---
 ###[Slidedeck](https://github.com/sr320/talk-Chicago-eed-2016/raw/master/2016-Chicago.pdf)